 Global Migration Data Analysis Centre

 The Global Migration Data Analysis Centre works to improve international migration data and analysis to inform migration policy.
-The Centre is located in Berlin and its objectives are to foster better analysis, use and presentation of migration data, to establish the Organization as a key source of reliable data on migration through strategic partnerships, and to act as a data hub for decision makers and practitioners seeking the best available statistics.
+The Centre is located in Berlin and its objectives are to foster better analysis, use and presentation of migration data, to establish the Organization as a key source of reliable data on migration through strategic partnerships, and to act as a data hub for decision-makers and practitioners seeking the best available statistics.
 Learn more

 - DEPUTY DIRECTOR GENERAL FOR MANAGEMENT AND REFORM

-The Deputy Director General for Management and Reform directly supervises the Gender and Diversity Unit; the Prevention of and Response to Sexual Exploitation and Abuse and Sexual Harassment Unit; the Office of Staff Security; the Ethics and Conduct Unit; the Environmental Sustainability Unit; the Headquarters Building Unit; and the Occupational Health Unit.
+The Deputy Director General for Management and Reform directly supervises the Gender and Diversity Unit; the Prevention of and Response to Sexual Exploitation and Abuse and Sexual Harassment Unit; the Office of Staff Security; the Office of Ethics and Conduct; the Environmental Sustainability Unit; the Headquarters Building Unit; and the Occupational Health Unit.
 The Deputy Director General for Management and Reform also oversees the following organizational structures: the Department of Financial and Administrative Management; the Department of Human Resources Management; the Department of Information and Communications Technology; the Department of Legal Affairs; and the Manila and Panama Administrative Centres.

 Gender and Diversity Unit